Needham Maintains Symbotic Inc - (SYM) Buy Recommendation

 Additional reading:

+- SYM / Symbotic Inc - Class A / Ladensohn David A - EX-99.1 STOCK PURCHASE AGREEMENT

+- SYM / Symbotic Inc - Class A / Cohen Janet L - EX-99.1 STOCK PURCHASE AGREEMENT

-- SYM / Symbotic Inc - Class A / SOFTBANK GROUP CORP - EXHIBIT 5
+- SYM / Symbotic Inc - Class A / Cohen Richard B - EX-99.1 JOINT FILING AGREEMENT

 This story originally appeared on Fintel.